-Missouri has more than 110 colleges and universities, which award associate, bachelor’s, and graduate degrees.
-The largest universities and colleges in the state by population include the University of Missouri-Columbia, St. Louis Community College, and Columbia College, which collectively enroll about 100,000 students.
-Although smaller, National American University Independence and Washington University in St. Louis each boast a nearly 100% retention rate.
+Missouri is home to more than 110 colleges and universities, which award associate, bachelor's, and graduate degrees.
+The largest universities and colleges in the state by enrollment include the University of Missouri-Columbia, St. Louis Community College, and Columbia College, which collectively enroll about 100,000 students.
+Smaller institutions, such as National American University in Independence and Washington University in St. Louis, each boast a nearly 100% retention rate.

-Options to study computer science in Missouri include traditional classroom programs, which require in-person attendance, and online computer science programs in Missouri.
-The Missouri University of Science and Technology offers both an online MS in computer science and an in-person program at its Rollo campus.
-The computer science program at Missouri S&T focuses on software engineering and critical infrastructure protection.
+Options to study computer science in Missouri include traditional classroom programs -- which require regular in-person attendance -- and online computer science programs in Missouri.
+For instance, the Missouri University of Science and Technology offers an online MS in computer science and an in-person program at its Rollo campus, with an emphasis on software engineering and critical infrastructure protection.

 Computer Science Careers in Missouri

-After earning a computer science degree, Missouri graduates pursue careers in the rapidly growing technology field.
-The Bureau of Labor Statistics projects a 13% growth for computer science occupations by 2026, nearly twice the projected growth for all occupations.
+After earning their degree, Missouri computer science graduates pursue careers throughout a rapidly growing technology field.
+The Bureau of Labor Statistics projects a 13% growth for computer science occupations between 2016 and 2026.
 Experts in cloud computing and data security are in particularly high demand.